 Caroline’s work is designed to promote and raise awareness of the importance of sport psychology education for SIRPs and influence those involved in the education and training of SIRPs at undergraduate, postgraduate and post-qualification level in order to ensure that injured athletes receive a holistic approach to recovery that addressees both the physiological and psychological aspects of injury.

 ORCID ID: orcid.org/0000-0001-7763-2223

-Caroline has been involved in the writing and development of all modules in the sport and fitness qualifications.
+Caroline has been involved in the writing and development of all modules in the sport and fitness programme.
 She has been module chair on various modules including:

-Caroline has held various additional roles within the university including Programme Leader for Sport and Fitness and was previously Head of Qualification for Sport and Fitness.
+Caroline has held various additional roles within the university including Programme Leader for Sport and Fitness (2016-2019) and Head of Qualification for Sport and Fitness (2013-2019).